Spitfire-Frozone/Dungeons-and-Dragons/Isle-of-the-Forsaken/Session-4.md

 Tezzaran: there's a library in Malacham ... but it's not open acess.
 Lets put it this way
-Oriaana: Dimadorf has a library.
+Oriaanna: Dimadorf has a library.
 ~~~
 The party gets food from the bar.
 Nightingale peels off and goes fishing in the river.